Automattic/wp-calypso/packages/composite-checkout/README.md

 - `className?: string`.
 The className for the component.

+### CheckoutErrorBoundary

+A [React error boundary](https://reactjs.org/docs/error-boundaries.html) that can be used to wrap any components you like.
+There are several layers of these already built-in to `CheckoutProvider` and its children, but you may use this to manually wrap components.
+It has the following props.

+- `errorMessage: React.ReactNode`.
+The error message to display to the user if there is a problem; typically a string but can also be a component.
+- `onError?: (Error) => void`.
+A function to be called when there is an error.
+Can be used for logging.

 ### CheckoutProvider

 Renders its `children` prop and acts as a React Context provider.
 All of checkout should be wrapped in this.